Electrolysis/Pretty-Tree-Fox/README.md

 - Go to about:config and enable loading userchrome files.
 Change toolkit.legacyUserProfileCustomizations.stylesheets to true.
 - Copy Chrome folder into your profile folder (to view path, go to about:profiles)
 - Restart Firefox

+## To-do
+- Auto-installer (now in development, install.py for your service)
+- macOS support